kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 ![WikiMed montage](https://user-images.githubusercontent.com/4304337/182706203-eca53649-8dea-44b9-ac4a-b08cc05c4252.png)

 These custom apps are packaged with the <<date>> English-language WikiMed archive `<<zim>>`.
-They will run on 32bit and 64bit editions of Windows or Linux (tested on Ubuntu, Debian and OpenSUSE - but see instructions below).
+They will run on 32bit and 64bit editions of Windows or Linux (tested on Ubuntu, Debian, Fedora and OpenSUSE - but see instructions below).
 The Windows builds are **not compatible with Windows XP or Windows Vista**.
 If you need an app compatible with those old platforms, get [Kiwix JS Windows reader](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) and download the latest WikiMed archive from within the app.

 **MS Store status: IN CERTIFICATION**
 **Winget status: IN CERTIFICATION**